timescale/docs/use-timescale/hyperstore.md

 - Streamlined data management

 Currently, much of this functionality is available as [compression][compression].
-However, we are actively updating our APIs and docs so you can more easily integrate these features under the hyperstore umbrella.
+However, we are actively updating our APIs and docs so you can more easily integrate the following features under the hyperstore umbrella.

 Hyperstore’s hybrid approach combines the benefits of row-oriented and column-oriented formats in each Timescale Cloud service: